Skip to content

 Eddie Maddock gracefully allowed Donna to copy her files on Sedona Cultural Park.

-Protect & Preserve our promised community asset, the Sedona Cultural Park.
+Protect & preserve our promised community asset, the Sedona Cultural Park.

 Sedona Citizens Invested $9,000,000.00 in donations into the Sedona Cultural Park.